American Sign Language (ASL)

 ASL 4650.
 Health Care Interpreting.
 3 Hours.

 This course explores the unique vocabulary, settings and requirements in health care interpreting.
 Topics discussed will include in-patient and out-patient general care.
 Students will discuss specific needs surrounding health care interpreting.
 This will also include mental health interpreting.
 Students should have a working knowledge of anatomy and physiology as well as a working knowledge of medical terminology.
 This course is taught in ASL. **COURSE LEARNING OUTCOMES (CLOs) At the successful completion of this course, students will be able to: 1.
 Defend their linguistic choices regarding anatomically correct signs.
 2. Defend their linguistic choices regarding mental health descriptions.
 3. Express health-care related signs with appropriate classifiers.
 4. Express mental health-care related signs with appropriate classifiers.
 5. Appraise their own creation and the work of others based on physical and mental health care interpreting.
-Prerequisites: Acceptance into the Interpreter Program.
+Prerequisites: Acceptance into the ASL/Eng Interpreting Program.
 SP.

 ASL 4660.
 Educational Interpreting.
 3 Hours.

 This course explores the unique vocabulary, settings and requirements in educational interpreting.
 Students will focus on issues surrounding interpreting in a variety of settings including elementary, intermediate, secondary and post-secondary institutions.
 Students will also focus on special needs interpreting including IEP team meeting and special educational situations.
 This course is taught in ASL. **COURSE LEARNING OUTCOMES (CLOs) At the successful completion of this course, students will be able to: 1.
 Collaborate with the educational professional in regards to correct ASL signs that correlate with the given topic of instruction.
 2. Construct appropriate ASL equivalent messages to match the educational information given.
 3. Facilitate communication between the educational professional, the Deaf consumer and other individuals in the educational setting to provide the highest level of information possible to match the consumer's needs.
 4. Adapt interpreting styles to meet the consumer's needs.
 5. Integrate the use of ASL vocabulary and the English vocabulary to provide message equivalence.
-Prerequisites: Acceptance into the Interpreter Program.
+Prerequisites: Acceptance into the ASL/Eng Interpreting Program.
 FA.

 ASL 4700.
 Ethics of Interpreting.
 3 Hours.

 This course focuses on the ethical aspects of medical, educational, legal, mental health, Video Relay, Video Remote and other interpreting situations.
 Students will understand the tenets of the Registry of Interpreters for the Deaf Code of Professional Conduct.
 Students will study a variety of interpreting situations and discuss the specific ethical issues involved in the given scenarios.
 Students will use the Demand/Control Schema to consider all of the ethical choices that can be made in routine interpreting scenarios. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Enumerate each of the seven tenets of the Code of Professional Conduct.
 2. Compose situations where the Code of Professional Conduct will apply.
 3. Compile individual scenarios frequently found in Interpreting situations and be able to apply the Code of Professional Conduct to each given scenario.
 4. Analyze cooperatively with other students to discuss possible ethical violations and the appropriate way to effectively remedy the given violations.
 5. Integrate Demand/Control Schema to make ethical decisions.
+Prerequisites: Acceptance to the ASL/English Interpreting Program.
 FA.